BuildCircle/transformer-kata/README.md

 * Ensure labels are correctly attached.

 ### 3) Fine-tune the model
 We recommend using a trainer for this exercise but a custom loop is also fine.
-Be sure to choose sensible hyperparameters:

-The training should only take a few minutes so we have enough time to complete the exercise.
+Be sure to choose sensible hyperparameters.
+The training should run on the CPU and only take a few minutes so we have enough time to iterate.

 ### 4) Run sample predictions

-Provide predictions for 3 custom texts of your choice, e.g.:
+Provide predictions for 3 reviews of your choice, e.g.:
 * “I loved this film.”
 * “This was a waste of time.”
 * “Pretty good overall, but slow in parts.”